- What makes Quest "alternative"?

 - What is the Music Program like at Quest?

-Students also participate in either the Band or the Strings program under the instruction of two amazing itinerant music teachers.
+Music is an essential component of the Quest experience.
+All students participate in vocal music in preparation for various camping trips and as a part of Winter and Spring Concerts.
+Students also participate in either the Band or the Strings program under the instruction of two TDSB itinerant music teachers.
 Classes are held twice-a-week and students are expected to take home their instruments to practice in between these classes.
 No previous musical experience is required.
+While Quest does have a good number of instruments, students are occasionally asked to rent an instrument for one of the two years of study.

 - What is the Art Program like at Quest?

 Quest values all aspects of the Art Curriculum including Visual Art, Drama and Dance.
 The latter two strands are taught in opposite terms.
 Visual Arts is taught weekly throughout the year, but is also incorporated into projects across the curricula.
-Similarly, the skills developed are utilized during Winter and Spring Concert, Ecoquest and other elements of our alternative programming.

 - How do Quest students fare at secondary school?